 The words of the dying person are usually and significantly remembered.

-Surely, when Jesus spoke words from the cross, that most important event, he must have known that they would have been remembered as significant words as we believe them.
+Surely, when Jesus spoke words from the cross, that most important event, he must have known that they would be remembered as significant words as we believe them.

-From the last sayings, we derive insights on the mission of the Son of God.
+From the last sayings, we derive insights into the mission of the Son of God.

 Yes, Jesus Christ died on the cross because God loved us and sacrificed His Son to die on our behalf.

-We receive divine forgiveness, mercy, and peace because Jesus willingly took our divine punishment, the result of God’s righteousness against sin.
+We receive divine forgiveness, mercy, and peace because Jesus willingly took our divine punishment, resulting from God’s righteousness against sin.

-The work of salvation was finished on the cross and all we can do is to receive it as God’s grace.
+The work of salvation was finished on the cross; all we can do is receive it as God’s grace.

 Unlike some misguided people who do theatrical things during Good Friday, thinking that their works would be credited to their accounts to merit salvation, we believe what the Word of God says.
 “For it is by grace you have been saved, through faith–and this not from yourselves, it is the gift of God–not by works, so that no one can boast” (Ephesians 2:8-9).